Acura TLX: Motorsports

 A TLX-GT race car version of the TLX SH-AWD, with a twin turbo version of the direct injection V6 engine found in the production TLX SH-AWD sedan, has also been developed by the Acura Motorsports Group at Honda Performance Development.
 It has a modified chassis and aerodynamic performance parts approved for Pirelli World Challenge competition.
 The TLX-GT was unveiled at the 2014 North American International Auto Show.

 RealTime Racing entered a factory-backed car in the GT class at the Mid-Ohio and Sonoma rounds of the 2014 Pirelli World Challenge, with Peter Cunningham claiming a best result of 13th place.
 In 2015 the team fielded two full-time entries for Cunningham and Ryan Eversley; the latter won the first St. Petersburg race and finished sixth in the GT class drivers classification, whereas Cunningham finished 14th.
 Eversley continued as a full-time driver in 2016, winning the two Road America races.
 Cunningham raced the first half of the season, claiming a runner-up finish at Road America race 1, then Spencer Pumpelly took his place for the last three rounds.

 The TLX-GT was replaced by the Acura NSX GT3 in 2017.

+Discontinuation

+In July 2025, Acura announced the end of production for the TLX after two generations, concluding with the 2025 model year, because of gradually decreasing sales and wanting to align with "the evolving needs of [Acura's] customers and the changing landscape of the automotive industry," as the market has pivoted towards crossover SUVs.
+The Marysville Auto Plant in Marysville, Ohio where the TLX was produced for the North American market, is planned as the future production site for the upcoming battery electric RSX crossover.